AlleninTaipei/Artificial-Intelligence-Study/LLM Roadmap.md

 ### Supervised Fine-Tuning

-* **Full fine-tuning** involves retraining an entire pre-trained model on a new dataset to adapt it to a specific task or domain.
-All model parameters are updated during this process.
+* **Full fine-tuning** involves retraining an entire pre-trained model on a new dataset to adapt it to a specific task or domain. **All model parameters are updated during this process**.
 * SFT is a particular way of fine-tuning.
 It's a subset or specific application of the broader concept of fine-tuning, with an emphasis on supervised learning using task-specific data.
   **Uses labeled data to guide the model's learning** **Often involves instruction-following or task-specific training**